 The Best Idaho Auto Insurance Companies

-Idaho’s annual premiums for homeowners insurance are on the lower side — on average $692 per year for an HO-3 policy, compared to the nationwide average of $1,173.
-That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
+Idaho’s auto insurance rates are on the higher side — on average $692 per year, compared to the nationwide average of $1,009.
+That said, how much you’ll pay can vary a lot depending on your car, your coverage, and your address.
 Use our tool to find your best rates:

 It pays to shop around.

 Enter your ZIP code to compare rates.

 Thanks to its low population density and few accidents, Idaho boasts the lowest auto insurance rates in the nation.
 The typical annual premium comes in at $317 below the national average.
 Even so, it still pays to shop around for an auto insurance company that will give you the best rate for the coverage and endorsements you require.
 Because insurance premiums are so personal, we can’t tell you which company will be the cheapest for you.
 We recommend using our reviews of the four best auto insurance companies in Idaho to see which will cater to your priorities.
 Then use our quote tool to see what each company can offer you.

 How We Found the Best Idaho Auto Insurance

 To find the best auto insurance in Idaho, we used a methodology similar to that in our review of the best auto insurance nationwide.
 After identifying the top auto insurers in the state by market share, we checked with independent rating agencies A.M.
 Best and Moody’s to ensure that they had the financial clout necessary to pay out claims.
 Then we looked at their coverage options, endorsements, and discounts to see which companies offered the most protection for the best price.
 We also compared customer satisfaction ratings from J.D.
 Power and Consumer Reports to make sure the companies are as easy to work with as they claim.
 With all that in mind, we tested the quote process for ourselves — the best auto insurance company should make the insurance process quick, painless, and hassle-free.